Skip to main content

 This name will be the hostname your workload will use when calling this resource.

-3. Enter at least one IP address.
+3. Under IPs, click Add and enter at least one IP address.

-4. Enter at least one port.
+4. Under Ports, click Add and enter at least one port.

 A maximum of 5 ports can be added per resource.